-“It comes down to how you define rural,” says Herd, who grew up in Kansas before striking it rich in California.
+“It comes down to how you define rural,” says Herd, who says he grew up in the Kansas countryside before striking it rich in California.
 “Where I’m from you have one house per 10 acres or more.
 That’s real rural.”

 “This is, by far, the county’s biggest housing proposal in years,” Beasley says.
 “We just don’t see this type of project anymore.
 It’s pretty well documented that we have overbuilt the single-family home market.”

 On April 24, the county Planning Commission will hold a fourth hearing on the matter to discuss whether the application complies with the general plan’s vision for unincorporated development.